 We will consider a business combination outside of our management's area of expertise if a business combination candidate is presented to us and we determine that such candidate offers an attractive acquisition opportunity for our company.
 Although our management will endeavor to evaluate the risks inherent in any particular business combination candidate, we cannot assure you that we will adequately ascertain or assess all of the significant risk factors.
 We also cannot assure you that an investment in our units will not ultimately prove to be less favorable to investors in this offering than a direct investment, if an opportunity were available, in a business combination candidate.
-In the event we elect to pursue an acquisition outside of the areas of our management's expertise, our management's expertise may not be directly applicable to its evaluation or operation, and the information contained in this prospectus regarding the areas of our management and understanding of the business that we elect to acquire.
+In the event we elect to pursue an acquisition outside of the areas of our management's expertise, our management's expertise may not be directly applicable to its evaluation or operation, and the information contained in this prospectus regarding the areas of our management's expertise would not be relevant to an understanding of the business that we elect to acquire.
 As a result, our management may not be able to adequately ascertain or assess all of the significant risk factors.
-We choose to remain stockholders following our business combination could suffer a reduction in the value of their shares.
+Accordingly, any stockholders who choose to remain stockholders following our business combination could suffer a reduction in the value of their shares.
 Such stockholders are unlikely to have a remedy for such reduction in value.